 Material Transfer Agreements (MTAs)

-An MTA-in covers the transfer of "Materials" (a term used generically and which encapsulates, for example, human tissue, data, software, robots etc.) to the College from another university, a company or other external body and are dealt with by the Research Office.
+MTA-in covers the transfer of "Materials" (a term used generically and which encapsulates, for example, human tissue, data, software, robots etc.) to the College from another university, a company or other external body.
 The process is outlined below under 'MTA-in Working Process'.

 MTA-in Working Process

 Principal Investigators (PI) are required to send MTA requests with a completed MTA questionnaire (download from link above) and a draft Material Transfer Agreement (your provider will send to you usually via email on your request) to email@example.com.
 Where an MTA exists in hardcopy only, it should be forwarded with the completed questionnaire to the Research Office: Level 5, Sherfield Building, Exhibition Road, London SW7 2AZ.

 The MTA working process is outlined below: